shreyasptest/TeaMaker/README.md

-# TeaMaker
-Tea Maker machine
+# Tea Maker
+Steps to make tea

+- Take a bowl.
+- Add water, sugar and tea powder.
+- Boil it for 10 mins.